karnotxyz/units_engine/README.md

 - The operator can see all data (by design)
 - Future integration with Fully Homomorphic Encryption (FHE) is possible as the technology matures

+Learn more about implementing privacy controls in the [Getting Started Guide](./docs/getting_started.md).

 ## RPC Support 🔌

-### Starknet RPC

-UNITS supports the standard Starknet RPC interface for compatibility with existing tools.
-However, some calls might fail if users don't have the required access rights due to privacy constraints.

 ### UNITS RPC

-A custom RPC interface designed specifically for UNITS functionality.
-This is the recommended interface for new applications as it's built with privacy in mind from the ground up.
+UNITS provides a custom RPC interface designed specifically for UNITS functionality.
+The RPC is built with privacy in mind from the ground up, allowing participants to define and enforce their own privacy rules while maintaining the benefits of verifiability.

+For detailed documentation on all UNITS RPC methods, read signatures, and privacy patterns, see the [Getting Started Guide](./docs/getting_started.md).

 ## Performance Benchmarks 📊